fdabl/Intro-Stats/README.md

 > Most students dislike statistics not because it's hard, but because it's unintuitive or even confusing.
 And it's true: classical statistical concepts such as the *p*-value and confidence intervals are exceptionally difficult to grasp; for students and statisticians alike.
 However, statistical inference is the universal tool of science, and a good scientist must have a good command of it.
 Eschewing the standard way of teaching statistics in psychology, i.e., introducing loosely connected tests in a cookbook-oriented fashion, in this workshop, I provide an introduction to statistics from "first principles".
 I discuss its exciting history, controversies, and enigmatic key players.
 After introducing probability as the means to quantify uncertainty, I focus on the role of statistical modeling.
 On a real-life example, I illuminate the problems of parameter estimation, hypothesis testing, and model prediction both from a classical and Bayesian perspective.
 This allows me to (re)introduce you to concepts such as maximum likelihood, confidence intervals, and *p*-values, as well as outline a more intuitive and powerful approach to statistics --- the Bayesian approach.
 In the last, practical segment we use JASP (https://jasp-stats.org) to apply Bayesian principles to data sets from real research.
 All materials including slides, code, and further resources will be made available at https://github.com/fdabl/Intro-Stats.
 Note that there are no prerequisites for this workshop.
 All that you need to bring is a laptop and a focused mind!

+## Folder structure
+You can find the code for the slides (**.Rmd**), the pdf and a html in the folder **slides/**.
+They are also hosted on [https://fdabl.shinyapps.io/](https://fdabl.shinyapps.io/).

+Under **exercises/**, there are some problems for you to test your understanding.
+If you are getting really stuck, or want to have the solutions, send me an email.

 ## Further resources
 - Papers
     - Bayesian Inference for Psychology.
 Part I and II ([2017](https://osf.io/m6bi8/)) by Wagenmakers et al.